A multistate approach to disability insurance reserving with information delays: Introduction

 Comparing with our approach, a formal difference is that we formulate the models in continuous time.
 The effect of IBNR on claim frequency is treated in a similar manner, but additional survival probabilities appear in our multistate approach compared to the Poisson model.
 The primary difference regarding IBNR however stems from how the payments are treated.
 In the non-life insurance models, the conditional expectation of the ultimate payment given the reporting delay is computed using Monte-Carlo simulation of the full real-time development of the claim while we instead are able to use the known form of the contractual payments.
 For RBNS modeling,~\citet{Crevecoeur.etal:2022a} and~\citet{Crevecoeur.etal:2022b} similarly propose to model the full real-time development of a claim conditional on historical developments.
 Having to model the full development of a claim results in a larger number of model elements, and thus a greater risk of misspecification.
-This risk of bias accumulation is acknowledged in~\citet{Crevecoeur.etal:2022a}, where it is suggested to scale the predictions in each time step of the model with a factor that ensures that the sum of the predictions for the training data equals the sum of the observed values in the training data.
+This risk of bias accumulation is acknowledged in~\citet{Crevecoeur.etal:2022a} where it is suggested to re-scale each time layer of the model to ensure that the sum of the predictions equals the sum of the observed values in the training data.

 Our approach requires additional conditional independence assumptions between the observed information and the underlying biometric state process driving the contractual payments, but in return, one only needs two extra model elements in addition to what is usually modeled in the multistate approach, namely the reporting delay distribution and the adjudication probabilities.
 Furthermore, one obtains relatively simple closed-form expressions for the reserves, eliminating the need for Monte-Carlo simulation.
 The derivation of the reserves is based on stochastic analysis that falls outside of existing results and techniques, because we are led to analyze the biometric state process stopped at a random time that is not a stopping time with respect to the filtration of interest, namely the filtration generated by the biometric state process.
+Such complications did not arise in the simple model from Example 5.8 of~\citet{Buchardt.etal:2023a}, and the treatment of the resulting mathematical complexities is another main contribution of the paper.